-- 18.1 The employer shall grant paid leave (at ordinary rates) to the employee if required to attend formal meetings of the New Zealand Nursing Council or the Midwifery Council (except where the matter arises out of employment with another employer), - 18.2 Paid leave shall also be granted where the employee is required to attend meetings of Boards or Statutory Committees provided that the appointment to the Board or Committee is by ministerial appointment. - 18.3 Any remuneration received by the employee for the period that paid leave was granted shall be paid to the employer.
+- 19.1 Paid leave (at ordinary rates) shall be granted where an Employee is required to attend meetings of Boards or Statutory Committees provided that the appointment to the Board or Committee is by ministerial appointment. - 19.2 Any remuneration received by the Employee for the period that paid leave was granted shall be paid to the Employer.